Jayboy628/ETL_Automated_OOP_Python/README.md

 <details>
 <summary>Step two: Reengineer Quick Approach to Funtional Approach </summary>

 - This approach allows us to structure our code in small chunks.
 The functional approach relies on a given input argument and because functions are created in a modular way it lends to a clean and reusable code.
-More importantly, Parallel programming State is not a factor and Mutable data is not or very little involved

 - **Adapter Layer** [`Adapter_Layer.ipynb`](Starter-Code/Adapter_Layer.ipynb)
   This layer has four functions.